equinor/appsec-owasptop10wrkshp/prez/content/juice-shop-intro.md

 - Show Juice Shop launch
 - Show FireFox inspect, source, Resend feature
-- Mention that they can find the "scoreboard" page if they are finished with a task early
+- Mention that they can find the "score-board" page if they are finished with a task early
 - Paste link in slack
 - Find a buddy to your left or right
 - Individual instances, so you get that sweet sweet dopamine rush when you solve a task